vivekkairi/run-gemini-cli/docs/observability.md

 **Important**: To enable telemetry, you must include the `settings` configuration as shown above.
 This tells the Gemini CLI to:
 - Enable telemetry collection
-- Send data to the local OpenTelemetry collector (which forwards to GCP)
+- Send data to the local OpenTelemetry collector which forwards to your GCP project
-- Disable sandbox mode (required for telemetry)

 ## Viewing Telemetry Data